skrub-data/skrub/doc/index.rst

 .. container:: larger-container

-    `dirty_cat` facilitates machine-learning on non-curated categories:
+    `dirty_cat` facilitates machine-learning with non-curated categories:
     **robust to morphological variants**, such as typos.
-    See `the first example notebook <https://dirty-cat.github.io/stable/auto_examples/01_dirty_categories.html>`_
+    See example, such as `the first one <https://dirty-cat.github.io/stable/auto_examples/01_dirty_categories.html>`_ for a introduction to problems of dirty categories or misspelled entities.
-    for a more in-depth look into the problem and the library's capabilities.

 |